tzstoyanov/herak-raspberry/README.md

 Applications are built on top of common library, which provides basic functionality:
 Internet over WiFi, Bluetooth, remote logging, time synchronization, MQTT client, HTTP client and server, watchdog, USB in host mode, encrypted key-value store.
-All user specific parameters are defined in params.txt file which must be available at build time in the application directory.
+All user specific parameters are defined in `params.txt` file which must be available at build time in the application directory.
 The [params-example.txt](app/params_example.txt) file can be used as a template.

+### Common
+Minimal application - only the system main loop.
+Uses the system modules, which configuration is defined in `params.txt` file.

 ### Shaft
 Monitors water level in an underground tank using AJ-SR04M sonar sensor and